AndreaGraziosi/node-reddit-clone/README.md

-Problem with step 6 authentication sugn up page does not redirect.
+Problem with step 6 authentication sign up page does not redirect.

  caused to crash
  const Post = require('../models/posts');